tailsdotcom/coding-test-pricing-service/README.md

 Thank you for taking the time to complete our coding test.
 Your challenge is to recreate a hypothetical version of our internal pricing service.

-You are free to use the language, frameworks and/or libraries of your choice, but through this test we want to see how you think about and solve problems in code so make sure there's a decent chunk of your own code in there.
+You can use any language, framework and/or library for this test.
+We want to see how you think about and solve problems in code, so make sure there is a decent chunk of your own code in there.

 Feel free to **spend as much or as little time as you'd like** as long as the specified functionality is complete.
 As a ballpark, the test should take around